emki-creator/Research-Project/Weekly Meetings/MeetingsMarkdown.md

 #### What did you achieve?

-* We thought we achieved to solve the envoriment for the hpc to have the autoencoder run on the gpu's.
+* We thought we achieved to solve the enviroment for the hpc to have the autoencoder run on the gpu's.

 #### What did you struggle with?

-* I struggled a lot with the hpc and getting my code to run on gpu as there was some fault in the virtual envoriment and the way tensorflow was installed.
-Whenever Dovile and I thought we had solved it the enviroment would collapse and we would have to start debugging the whole problem again.
+* I struggled a lot with the hpc and getting my code to run on gpu as there was some fault in the virtual envoriment, and the way tensorflow was installed.
+Whenever Dovile and I thought we had solved it, the enviroment would collapse and we would have to start debugging the whole problem again.

 #### What would you like to work on next week?